Eugene Lasky - Career Chronicle

 • Established a new industry standard with 99% same-day delivery

-This experience taught me that operational excellence isn't about rigidly adhering to process simply to maximize output.
-It's about granting teams the autonomy for intelligent experimentation, with the core belief that progress is forged by learning from setbacks, not just by avoiding them.
-CT Lien Solutions became known within Wolters Kluwer for having the highest employee engagement scores, creating a culture where people earnestly wanted to work.
+This experience reinforced that operational excellence isn’t about rigidly adhering to process to maximize output.
+It’s about giving teams the autonomy to try things, with a core belief that progress comes from learning from setbacks, not just avoiding them.
+CT Lien Solutions became known within Wolters Kluwer for having the highest employee engagement scores — a place where people genuinely wanted to work.

 P&L Leadership (2007-2013)